DahnM20/ai-flow/README.md

 - 🎨 It offers a drag-and-drop interface to design these workflows
 - 📊 Monitors their execution in real-time
+- Nodes are launched in parallel whenever it's possible
 - 🗂️ AI models can be conveniently managed and organized
 - 💾 Workflows can be exported or imported for sharing or backup purposes